dominick-designs/objectives-assessments/git-assessment-1.md

 4) If you want to remove a file named ```.git``` without being asked for confirmation, which command would you use?

-5) If you want to view to contents of a file named README.md, which command would you use?
+5) If you want to view contents of a file named README.md, which command would you use?

-6) What are the general steps you would take in order to create a repository on GitHub in order to copy the URL of the repository and then link it with an existing locla repository?
+6) What are the general steps you would take in order to create a repository on GitHub in order to copy the URL of the repository and then link it with an existing local repository?

 ___
 ## Part 3: Matching